(We have not yet added staff that joined our team over summer 2025. We will soon! Thank you for your patience!)

 florisca.carter@elmcitymontessori.org

-Florisca Carter was born and raised in Dominica in the West Indies.
+Florisca Carter (she/her) was born and raised in Dominica in the West Indies.
 She is passionate about school operations and has led school operations teams for over 17 years in NY and CT.
 She is the founding Director of School Operations for two charter schools in Bridgeport, CT.
 She has served on the Mayor’s Charter Revision Board in Bridgeport and currently serves as a member of the DEI and school climate committee in her home district ER9.
 She is a current board member of The Klein Memorial Auditorium in Bridgeport.
 Previous board member affiliations include Fairfield County Habitat for Humanity and the Stratfield Historic District.
 She is a graduate of Berklee College of Music where she majored in Performance Studies.
 She is a music enthusiast, particular interested in Reggae, Soul, Zouk, and Gospel genres.

 garrett.frye-mason@elmcitymontessori.org